Kentucky mask mandate comes to an end

 Governor Andy Beshear had originally planned to lift the restrictions in May but wanted to allow time for younger age groups to get vaccinated.

 With the end of the mask mandate and other restrictions, so comes the end to the Governor’s daily briefings.
-Beshear will give his last scheduled update on COVID-19 at 11:30 a.m.
+Beshear gave his last scheduled update on COVID-19 on Friday.

+Nearly a year ago, Governor Beshear signed an executive order, requiring people to wear these masks in public places to stop the spread of COVID-19.
+Today, Kentuckians no longer are required to wear them, as the governor says they are no longer in crisis.

+“After more than a year of being at war with this virus, we have the hard won knowledge of how to lessen the spread and now, to defeat the virus with safe and effective vaccines,” said Gov. Beshear.